11 Natural Resources Scholarships (April 2026) | Scholarships That Work

 What are the best scholarships for Natural Resources students?

-Some of the best scholarships for studying Natural Resources are the Leopold and Elizabeth Marmet Scholarships, the Ardell Bjugstad Scholarship, the Beth Marshner Memorial Scholarship, the Delton Sportsmen's Club Scholarship, and the Judge Robert Jenkins Memorial Scholarship.
+Some of the best scholarships for studying Natural Resources are the Walter and Mabel Schultz Scholarship, the Judge Robert Jenkins Memorial Scholarship, the Maple Flooring Manufacturers Association Scholarship, the Delton Sportsmen's Club Scholarship, and the Leopold and Elizabeth Marmet Scholarships.
 The best Natural Resources scholarships will be listed at the top of this page.

 Are there Natural Resources scholarships specifically for minority students?

 Yes, there are three scholarships specifically for minority students who want to pursue Natural Resources or STEM.
-Applicants who identify as Asian, Native American or Alaska Native, or Middle Eastern are eligible for these scholarships, like the Timothy L. Taschwer Scholarship, the Grossman Scholarship, and the Freehold Soil Conservation District Scholarship.
+Applicants who identify as Native American or Alaska Native, Middle Eastern, or Asian are eligible for these scholarships, like the Truman D. Picard Scholarship, the Timothy L. Taschwer Scholarship, and the Freehold Soil Conservation District Scholarship.

 Who is eligible to apply for Natural Resources scholarships?

 All students who plan on studying or majoring in Natural Resources are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Natural Resources scholarships may vary, so be sure to read the scholarship listing carefully.
-Three scholarships for Natural Resources majors are specifically open to applicants who identify as Asian, Native American or Alaska Native, or Middle Eastern students.
+Three scholarships for Natural Resources majors are specifically open to applicants who identify as Native American or Alaska Native, Middle Eastern, or Asian students.
 Of these scholarships, one require community service participation.
 Plus, one scholarship for studying Natural Resources require extracurricular involvement.
 Non-traditional students, such as adult learners, can apply for one Natural Resources scholarships specifically open to non-traditional applicants.

 Find local and niche scholarships for college that you can actually win.